akshat-o5/Rest-API-Layout/README.md

 -> To install node modules used in this API , run the command "npm install i" on your respective terminal.

--> To connect to the local host, run the command "npm start server" on your resprective terminal.
+-> To connect to the local host, run the command "npm start devStart" on your resprective terminal.